Mitch McConnell Claims Impeachment Distracted Trump Administration From Dealing With Coronavirus

 Cotton, who also appeared with McConnell on the radio show, reiterated the Kentucky Republican’s statement.

-“I have to tell you that in mid-January and late-January, unfortunately, Washington, especially the Congress, was consumed with another matter — you may recall the partisan impeachment of the president,” Cotton said.
+“I have to tell you that in mid-January and late-January, unfortunately, Washington, especially the Congress, was consumed with another matter — you may recall the partisan impeachment of the president,” he said.

-The Trump administration has faced intense scrutiny for its response to the coronavirus pandemic, with critics arguing that Trump’s attempts to downplay the seriousness of the virus and the widespread shortage of testing kits and equipment for health care workers has allowed the disease to spread quickly throughout the country.
+The Trump administration has faced intense scrutiny for its response to the coronavirus pandemic, with critics arguing that the president’s attempts to downplay the seriousness of COVID-19 and the widespread shortage of testing kits and equipment for health care workers has allowed the disease to spread quickly throughout the country.

 The first death due to the virus was reported on January 11.
 On January 15, the House voted to send the articles of impeachment to the Senate, kicking off the trial in the upper chamber.
 By January 20, the disease had spread to several other countries.